SpacingBat3/WebCord/docs/Translate.md

 ## WebCord's localization notes and tips

-This document will describe how to properly tranlate WebCord client to your language (if you feel more comfortable in using it in your native language rather than in English).
+This document will describe how to properly translate WebCord client to your language (if you feel more comfortable in using it in your native language rather than in English).